CosmoGW/CosmoGW/README.md

 <img src="https://img.icons8.com/ios-filled/50/000000/download.png" width="24" /> **Installation**

-CosmoGW is a python library that can be installed using pip from [PyPI](https://pypi.org/project/cosmoGW):
+CosmoGW is a Python package that can be installed using pip from [PyPI](https://pypi.org/project/cosmoGW):

 ```sh
 pip install cosmoGW